 - 1 teaspoon pure vanilla extract

-- Pipe or frost on cooled cupcakes, cakes, or other desserts as desired.
+- Pipe or frost on cooled cupcakes, cakes, or other desserts.